-Professional Judgement - Circumstances beyond the student's control (and/or family) that affect the student's (and/or family) income during the current academic year could result in a reduced estimated family contribution (EFC).
+Professional Judgement - Circumstances beyond the student's control (and/or family) that affect the student's (and/or family) income during the current academic year could result in a reduced student aid index (SAI).
 Students with special circumstances should always complete a FAFSA and then contact the Financial Aid office.
-If a student wishes to appeal the EFC based on special circumstances and is determined eligible to do so, the student should complete a Professional Judgement form and may be requested to supply supporting documentation of said circumstances.
+If a student wishes to appeal the SAI based on special circumstances and is determined eligible to do so, the student should complete a Professional Judgement form and may be requested to supply supporting documentation of said circumstances.